How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 SubstringExtractor.png

-The AttributeManager is a transformer that allows us to do many attribute manipulations, including setting up conditional values.
+The AttributeManager is a transformer that enables many attribute manipulations, including setting conditional values.
 Add the AttributeManager after the SubstringExtractor

 ex2-p2-s7a.png